Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/GroundTruth-Labeling.md

 # Labeling
-Accurately labeling assets with a predefined taxonomy will inform training and testing of algorithms as to which objects in a dataset have importance.
-Example: assets labeled with “table” and “chair” will provide an algorithm with the information it needs to train on identifying these objects separately within a scene.
+Labeling is the process of mapping objects in the scene to a taxonomy for a perception task.

 You can add a Labeling component to individual GameObjects within a scene although it is a good practice to create a prefab of a GameModel and apply the Labeling component to it.